Here’s a lexicon to help you make your way around the terms most often used by the SAAQ.

 - Demerit points: This is one of the very areas where people WANT to get a low score!
 A driver with a learner’s licence will have his licence revoked if he is given 4 or more demerit points!
 In the case of a regular driver’s licence, this number is 15 points.
 A driver with a revoked licence will need to successfully pass one or more exams, as the case may be, to renew his driver’s licence.

-Renewal or replacement?
+- Renewal or replacement?
 A driver’s licence must be renewed every 4 or 8 years; you will receive a letter from the SAAQ a few months before your licence expires.
 This letter will indicate the steps you must follow to renew your licence.
 But... don’t forget!
-You must pay your annual fees to uphold your right to drive.
+You must pay your annual fees to uphold your right to drive .If your driver’s licence is lost, stolen or damaged, you must replace it .

 And, while this blog doesn’t cover all of the legal aspects associated with driver’s licences, it does offer certain information to help you better understand the terms used by the SAAQ.
 For more information, please go to the SAAQ Web site at saaq.gouv.qc.ca.